 confirmations of innocence, and predict the trend of being proved

 innocent would continue if investigation continues and more evidence is

-And that's what I do with the Bible.
+what I do with the Bible.
 I investigate it point by point as

 time permits, every testable statement, and generalize the finding.

 Generalizing or extrapolating from a trend is called "induction" or